How Yoga Helps Combat Stress

 When you experience stress, your body triggers the excessive release of the hormone Cortisol.
 Under typical stressful circumstances, this hormone would help you deal with things like injuries sustained during an emergency.
 But when that isn’t the case, high Cortisol levels affect your body negatively.

 Yoga is an ancient form of mind-body exercise originating from ancient times.
 The name Yoga comes from the term yoke.
 This symbolism is reflective of what the exercise regimen is intended to do, which is holistically bring together various body senses.
 When practicing it, you stretch in several different ways as you control your breathing.
 The mixture of the activities has a combined effect of exercising the body’s muscles in a variety of means and slowing down your body to relax you.

-Three general areas that Yoga touches on are meditation, posing and breathing exercises.
+Yoga Burn Review – DVD For Women has revealed three general areas that Yoga touches on are meditation, posing and breathing exercises.